artsycoder533/1st-Third/README.md

     }
     ```

+- Problem:  How do you filter the products by category so that each time you change the selection you're starting from the original array and not the filtered array.

+    - Solution:

+- Problem: How to handle multiple checkboxes?

+    - Solution:

 ### What I learned

 - When you import an image using styled components the name you chose has to start with a capital letter, I noticed I received errors if it was lowercase.